elasticsearch-dump/elasticsearch-dump/README.md

                     When using a custom outputTransport, should log lines be appended to the output stream?
-                    (default: true, except for `$`) --awsAccessKeyId
+                    (default: true, except for `$`) --transform
+                    A javascript, which will be called to modify documents before writing it to destination. global variable 'doc' is available.
+                    Example script for computing a new field 'f2' as doubled value of field 'f1':
+                        doc._source["f2"] = doc._source.f1 * 2;
+--awsAccessKeyId
 --awsSecretAccessKey
                     When using Amazon Elasticsearch Service proteced by